- Special Sections

 The newspaper, located at 1080 Bypass South in Lawrenceburg, Ky., has won numerous awards for excellence in journalism and advertising from the Kentucky Press Association, including being named the state’s best newspaper in its class dozens of times.

-The paper has grown over the years from a privately owned product that was printed on-site in Lawrenceburg to one that is owned by Landmark Community Newspapers, headquartered in nearby Shelbyville, where the paper is now printed.
+The paper has grown over the years from a privately owned product that was printed on-site in Lawrenceburg to one that is owned by Landmark Community Newspapers, headquartered in nearby Shelbyville.

 The newspaper also produces a direct-mail product called The Anderson News Extra, which contains news items, puzzles and other items.
-It is delivered to over 12,000 homes each week, including homes in nearby Waddy, Mount Eden and Salvisa.
+It is delivered to 10,000 homes each week, including homes in nearby Waddy, Mount Eden and Salvisa.

-Updated frequently with breaking news items, the website offers readers instant access to news from and about Lawrenceburg, and offers a host of interactive features such as opinion polls, a community-based calendar and a message board.
+As demand for new media grows, so does the importance of the newspaper’s Web site www.theandersonnews.com.
+Updated frequently with breaking news items, the website offers readers instant access to news from and about Lawrenceburg and offers a host of interactive features such as opinion polls, a community-based calendar and a message board.

-For advertising information, e-mail one of our sales representatives, Jack Watson at email@example.com, or Janie Bowen at firstname.lastname@example.org.
+For advertising information, e-mail one of our sales representative Tamara Smith at firstname.lastname@example.org.